-Buildings and land improvements 20 - 50 years
+Land Improvements 20-50 years

-Buses and other vehicles 5-10 years
+Buildings 20-50 years

-Furniture and other equipment 5-20 years
+Equipment 5-20 years

 Accrued Sick Leave and Retirement Benefits - The liability for accrued sick leave and retirement benefits reported in the district-wide statements consist of unpaid, accumulated annual and vacation balances as well as retirement payouts.
 The liability has been calculated using the vesting method, in which leave amounts for both employees who are currently eligible to receive termination payments and other employees who are expected to become eligible in the future to receive such payments upon termination are included.